Taylor-CCB-Group/MDV/README.md

 ## Running On Local Machine

-If you have large amounts of data or projects you may wish to install MDV locally.
-MDV is written JavaScript designed to be embedded in a web page (https://mdv.molbiol.ox.ac.uk/).
+If you’re working with large datasets or want more control over your projects, you can install MDV locally.
+MDV is written in JavaScript designed to be embedded in a web page (https://mdv.molbiol.ox.ac.uk/).
 However in the python directory of this repository, there are some python scripts to format data to a specific file structure and compiled JavaScript that can display that format.
 There is also a lightweight server that runs locally to display projects

 ### Installation

 #### From a GitHub release version

-Download and unzip, this should be able to work without requiring node to be installed etc.

--- this needs better documentation, and I might want to make a new release soon...

-#### For development / using latest features

 Clone the repository

 ```
 git clone https://github.com/Taylor-CCB-Group/MDV.git
 cd MDV
+# if you want do include the latest stable branch also do
 git checkout pjt-dev
 ```